Kiryat Tiv'on

+In the area of Kiryat Tivon, one can find the National Park and the World Heritage Site Beit She'arim, the Sanhedrin's Seat and the burial place of Rabbi Judah ha-Nasi, as well as the sculpture of Alexander Zaid, who resided in the area with his family and was murdered nearby.

 History

-Ancient Tiv'on
+Ancient Israel

 An ancient Jewish town called Tiv'on existed in the general area.
 It was mentioned in the Talmud and Mishnah.
 It is mentioned several times in Talmudic literature in connection with various sages, some of whom lived there.